keycloak/keycloak-community/design/secure-credentials-store.md

  Client credentials, user credentials and external tokens may not be suitable to store in a vault due to the high number of such items.
 It may be better to encrypt these within the database.

+ # Per-type configuration?

+ It may be beneficial to allow per-type configuration.
+For example retrieving LDAP and SMTP credentials from Kubernetes secrets, while using HashiCorp Vault Transit Secrets for external tokens and not encrypting user secrets like otp secrets.
+That would allow more flexiblity as well as tuning security vs performance.